nlpxucan/WizardLM/WizardMath/README.md

 To develop our WizardMath model, we begin by adapting the Evol-Instruct method specifically for math tasks, like GAM8k and MATH.
 This involves tailoring the prompt to the domain of math-related instructions.
 Subsequently, we fine-tune the LLaMA 2, utilizing the newly created instruction-following math training set.

 ## News
-- 🔥 Our **WizardMath-70B-V1.0** model achieves slightly outperforms some closed-source LLMs on the GSM8K, including ChatGPT, Claude Instant, PaLM 2 540B.
+- 🔥 Our **WizardMath-70B-V1.0** model slightly outperforms some closed-source LLMs on the GSM8K, including ChatGPT, Claude Instant, PaLM 2 540B.
 - 🔥 Our **WizardMath-70B-V1.0** model achieves the **81.58 pass@1** on the [GSM8k Benchmarks](https://github.com/openai/grade-school-math), which is **24.8** points higher than the SOTA open-source LLMs.
 - 🔥 Our **WizardMath-70B-V1.0** model achieves the **22.72 pass@1** on the [MATH Benchmarks](https://github.com/hendrycks/math), which is **9.2** points higher than the SOTA open-source LLMs.
 - &#x1F4E3; Please refer to our Twitter account https://twitter.com/WizardLM_AI and HuggingFace Repo https://huggingface.co/WizardLM .
 We will use them to announce any new release at the 1st time.